 It is possible for you and your partner to disagree on at least one of the above, but that doesn’t mean your relationship is doomed because there is an affection conflict.
 While it is possible to forcibly redirect a person’s interest to deliver affection in the way you'd prefer, I would highly recommend against it.
 If there is something you dislike, let them know and then follow up by stating something you would like, and work together to curb each other toward the other's desires.

 7. Emotions Sour When You Get Involved

 Maybe you just bring an aura of negativity or social destruction with you everywhere you go.
 Sometimes, it’s just being far too easy to insult or take offense.
 Sometimes, your friends need to watch what they say around you, or your significant other needs to be cautious around you to avoid your field of landmines.

 This is never good for anybody—for both friendships and relationships—where the fewer your landmines, the easier it can be for the two of you.
-Spend more time dancing together through each other's problems than dancing around each other's problems.
+Spend more time dancing together through each other's problems rather than dancing around each other's problems.

-8. You Don’t Feel like Doing Anything for Them
+8. You Don’t Feel Like Doing Anything for Them